-Due to this impressive nutrient profile, and the different ways to prepare mackerel, it remains one of the most popular and readily consumed fish in the world.
+Due to this impressive nutrient profile and the different ways to prepare mackerel, it remains one of the most popular and readily consumed fish in the world.

 Health Benefits of Mackerel Fish

 Despite having a low level of vitamin C, mackerel fish are still praised for their effects on the immune system.
 Coenzyme Q10 is one of the unique elements in mackerel fish that is closely associated with preventing infections and strengthening the body’s defense against oxidative stress.
-Omega-3 fatty acids are also known to reduce inflammation, which can put unnecessary strain on the immune system.
+Omega-3 fatty acids are also known to possibly reduce inflammation, which can put unnecessary strain on the immune system.

-Lower Cholesterol Levels
+May Lower Cholesterol Levels

-Improve Bone Mineral Density
+Might Improve Bone Mineral Density